giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 persistent eXtended Reality (XR).
-Whereas initial prototypes and blueprints suggest leveraging or extending existing Internet and Web protocols, we can already identify gaps with respect to performance and scalability, for example as reported by {{socialAR-measurements}}.
+Whereas initial prototypes and blueprints suggest leveraging or extending existing Internet and Web protocols, we can already identify gaps with respect to performance and scalability, for example as reported by {{socialVR-measurements}}.

 Some of the observed performance problems seem to stem from fundamental gaps in today's Internet and Web technologies, for